 - Advocacy: Supporting and promoting the pediatric nursing profession.

-PNCB's Certified Pediatric Nurse (CPN) and Certified Pediatric Nurse Practitioner (CPNP) programs have met the rigorous national accreditation standards of the National Commission for Certifying Agencies (NCCA).
+PNCB's Certified Pediatric Nurse (CPN), Acute Care Certified Pediatric Nurse Practitioner (CPNP-AC), Primary Care Certified Pediatric Nurse Practitioner (CPNP-PC), and Pediatric Primary Care Mental Health Specialist (PMHS) programs have met the rigorous national accreditation standards of the National Commission for Certifying Agencies (NCCA).

 We invite you to explore our history below.

 - Curriculum development for the new Adolescent Care program continues, with an expected launch of two certificate programs in spring 2024.

 - Two additional eligibility pathways were launched for the Pediatric Primary Care Mental Health Specialist (PMHS) exam.